 today announced the new DVI Extender, an extremely small DVI to SDI converter that allows computer monitors to be placed long distances away from computers using SDI video cabling to Blackmagic Designâ€™s HDLink Pro monitoring converter.

 will be on display at NAB 2009 at the Blackmagic Design booth SL10820.

-Product photos of all Blackmagic Design products are available at
+Product photos of the new DVI Extender, and all other Blackmagic Design products, are available at

 About Blackmagic Design Inc.